nicholasnge/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and replace the empty data file it creates with the file that contains the data of your previous DocBob home folder.<br>
 **Q**: How do I edit a patient's details or add appointments to a patient that is archived?<br>
 **A**: Unarchive the patient using the `unarchive` command and proceed with editing the patient's details or scheduling appointments with the patient.<br>
-**Q**: How do I get back the sample patient data that appeared when I first opened the app after clearing it?<br>
+**Q**: How do I restore the sample patient data that comes with when I first opened the app after I cleared it?<br>
 **A**: Delete the data folder along with the docBob.json file inside and restart the app.
 Note that you will lose any patient info that you added after clearing the app of all sample patient data.<br>
 **Q**: Why is some information not visible?<br>
 **A**: The screen size differs depending on your device, try resizing your window if some information is not visible.